-I have held visiting and research positions at the Institute for European Studies at the Université Libre de Bruxelles (2014 to 2018), Keio University (2011), Columbia University (2013), the University of Economics in Prague (2016), and I was Jean Monnet Fellow at the EUI’s Robert Schuman Centre (2017/2018).
+I have held visiting and research positions at the Institute for European Studies at the Université Libre de Bruxelles (2014 to 2018), Keio University (2011), Columbia University (2013), the University of Economics in Prague (2016), the University of Tokyo (2020), and I held a Jean Monnet Fellowship at the EUI’s Robert Schuman Centre (2017/2018).

 I am Principal Investigator (PI) of the project EURECON, funded by a €1.5 million Starting Grant of the European Research Council (2017-2022).